 Endometriosis Specialist in Grand Rapids, MI

-Dr. Stephen Dalm is an expert in Grand Rapids MI that can help diagnose your symptoms as endometriosis and determine the best treatment for you.
+Dr. Stephen Dalm is an expert that can help diagnose your symptoms as endometriosis and determine the best treatment for you.

 What are the Symptoms of Endometriosis?

 The most common symptoms that women experience if they have endometriosis include pain, spotting in between periods, heavy periods, infertility, and digestive problems.
 Not all women experience symptoms, but pain is the most common symptom and can be:

 - Painful menstrual cramps

 - Chronic pain the lower abdomen or intestines

 - Painful bowel movements or pain when urinating during menstrual periods

 Pain from Endometriosis is caused by the benign growth of the endometrial lining.
 These growths bleed in the same way as your uterus during your period.
 Other problems can result such as your fallopian tubes being blocked, inflammation, and scar tissue around your uterus, intestines, or bladder.